pyeventsourcing/esdbclient/README.md

 This method takes a required `group_name` argument, which is the name of a "group" of consumers of the subscription.

+This method also takes six optional arguments, `from_end`, `commit_position`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, and `timeout`.

-This method takes an optional `from_end` argument, which can be used to specify that the group of consumers of the subscription should only receive events that were recorded after the subscription was created.
+The optional `from_end` argument can be used to specify that the group of consumers of the subscription should only receive events that were recorded after the subscription was created.

-This method takes an optional `commit_position` argument, which can be used to specify a commit position from which the group of consumers of the subscription should receive events.
-Please note, the recorded event at the specified commit position MAY be included in the recorded events received by the group of consumers.
+Alternatively, the optional `commit_position` argument can be used to specify a commit position from which the group of consumers of the subscription should receive events.
+Please note, the recorded event at the specified commit position might be included in the recorded events received by the group of consumers.

 If neither `from_end` or `commit_position` are specified, the group of consumers of the subscription will receive all recorded events.

-This method also takes option `filter_exclude`, `filter_include` arguments, which work in the same way as they do in the `subscribe_all_events()` method.
+The optional `filter_exclude` argument is a sequence of regular expressions that match recorded events that should not be included.
+This argument is ignored if `filter_include` is set to a non-empty sequence.
+By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be included.
+See the Notes section below for more information about filter expressions.

+The optional `filter_include` argument is a sequence of regular expressions that match recorded events that should be included.
+By default, this argument is an empty tuple.
+If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

+The argument `filter_by_stream_name` optional is a boolean value that indicates whether the filter will apply to event types or stream names.
+By default, this value is `False` and so the filtering will apply to the event type strings of recorded events.

-This method also takes an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.

 The method `create_subscription()` does not return a value, because recorded events are obtained by the group of consumers of the subscription